anselal/dashboards/README.md

 ### How to use

- - Make a pull request, with your dashbord added in the ** content / posts **
+ - Make a pull request, with your dashbord added in the [posts](https://github.com/admin-dashboards/dashboards/tree/master/content/posts) directory
  - The app will be published after review

 ---